Here are some pictures of the beautiful fauna and flora on the West Coast.

 Range in its migrations.
 This bird is very rare in Canada and probably escaped from captivity.

-A Canada goose in flight at Esquimalt Lagoon
+Canada geese at Esquimalt Lagoon

 This Canada goose, seen at Esquimalt Lagoon, is a hybrid between a domestic goose and a Canada Goose.